 There was some analysis of the present situation as well in the letter.
-We had some more suggestion on the conditions of the working class and polices of the present regime, but it were explained that we are only focusing the present situation and do not want to present a long letter.
-The letter was unanimously accepted as letter from the civil society organizations and individuals.
+We had some more suggestions on the conditions of the working class and policies of the present regime, but it was explained that we are only focusing on the present situation and do not want to present a long letter.
+The letter was unanimously accepted as a letter from the civil society organizations and individuals.

-Benazir Bhutto arrived and media wanted a talk earlier than the meeting proceedings could start.
+Benazir Bhutto arrived and the media wanted a talk earlier than the meeting proceedings could start.
 She spoke to them briefly.
-I was meeting her first time after 1998 when a similar but a brief group of civil society organization met her in Islamabad before she went into exile on the question of the Shariat Bill that Nawaz Sharif government wanted to introduce in the parliament.
+I was meeting her for the first time since 1998 when a similar but a brief group of civil society organizations met her in Islamabad before she went into exile on the question of the Shariat Bill that Nawaz Sharif's government wanted to introduce in the parliament.
 We asked her to lend her support against this bill.
-It was a good meeting and we had a brief chat between two of us as she recognized me from my days of exile.
+It was a good meeting and we had a brief chat between the two of us as she recognized me from my days of exile.

-Benazir Bhutto was now an aging politician with some white hairs and looked tired.
+Benazir Bhutto was now an ageing politician with some white hairs and looked tired.
 The meeting started with Asma explaining the reasons for this meeting.
-Benazir Bhutto said she has come here to listen rather to speak and wanted to know the opinion of the civil society.
+Benazir Bhutto said she has come here to listen rather than to speak and wanted to know the opinion of the civil society.
 During the brief speech, she emphasized the formation of a new political alliance against the military regime.
-She also spoke the deferent aspects of the 1973 constitution that has to be reviewed.
+She also spoke [about the] aspects of the 1973 constitution that have to be reviewed.

 Benazir Bhutto told us about her contacts with different political parties' heads and her difficulties in forming an immediate alliance.
-"I have two hours talk with Nawaz Sharif, the former prime minister, yesterday and agreed on many points" she said.
-She also spoke her commitments to democracy and Pakistan.
-She referred to her talks with Musharaf and told us that it was for a smooth transition to democracy but Musharaf did not abide by his promises and now there is no question of talks with him.
+"I had two hours talk with Nawaz Sharif, the former prime minister, yesterday and agreed on many points" she said.
+She also spoke of her commitment to democracy and Pakistan.
+She referred to her talks with Musharaf and told us that it was for a smooth transition to democracy, but Musharaf did not abide by his promises and now there is no question of talks with him.

-She read the letter and said that she will come up with detail reply to this but she agrees the most of it.
-She made a categorical statement in favor of the restoration of judiciary, "they have shown a way forward and we must be with them.
-We can not leave it to the advocates but we must have a political movement as well" she said.
+She read the letter and said that she will come up with a detailed reply to this but she agrees with most of it.
+She made a categorical statement in favor of the restoration of the judiciary, "they have shown a way forward and we must be with them.
+We can not leave it to the advocates but we must have a political movement as well," she said.

-There was nearly hour and half of questions, contributions and her reactions sessions.
+There was nearly an hour and a half of questions, contributions and her reactions.
 It was mainly focused on policies and also on the building of the united movement.

 I welcomed her detour and told her that it is very welcome detour.
 We were all unhappy and critical about your talks with the military regime.
-But that is over now and we are happy. .
+But that is over now and we are happy.
 She smiled on my "detour" word.